How to save Mac battery life

 If you want to terminate heavy processes, select the activity and press the “X” icon on the top left of the Activity Monitor.
 Then, choose Force Quit.

 Don’t want to go to Activity Monitor and look for power-consuming apps manually?
-Then, CleanMyMac X is the answer.
+Then, CleanMyMac is the answer.
 Its Optimization feature analyzes CPU’s performance and detects heavy applications.

 All you need to do is just choose the app and click Quit to stop it from eating too much power.